rymaspic/DLFLV/README.md

 ## Inroduction: What is this project and what the project for?

-A combination of telecom data and image data, we could build a accurater data-driven model of certain city behaviors.
+With a combination of telecom data and image data, we could build a accurater data-driven model of certain city behaviors.
 In this project we focus on the detection of the "people cluster". (...)

 a simple framework of the project: